himalagrawal/himalagrawal.github.io/_posts/2014-07-6-programming.markdown

 <div style="text-align: justify">

-<b>Programming :</b>  Skilled with programming languages C, MATLAB and Python.
+<b>Programming :</b>  Skilled with programming languages C++ and Python.
 Completed the python course offered by Purdue University to earn a certification.
 Familiar with the python concepts of functions, lists, tuples, sets, dictionaries, regular expression, matplotlib, class and inheritance, NumPy and Pandas.
 <br>
 Passionate about evolving technologies like machine learning and completed Machine Learning course offered by Coursera to obtain 100% grade.
 Gained knowledge and programming skills in the following mentioned areas.
 <br>